-The reason why a breathing based meditation practice is a great place to start, is it gives you something to direct your thoughts to.
+The reason why a breathing-based meditation practice is a great place to start, is it gives you something to direct your thoughts to.
 Our minds are usually pretty busy, jumping from worry, to stress, to a mental checklist of what else you need to accomplish.
 This is bound to happen when you sit down to meditate!
 In fact, that’s the whole point.
 By continuously guiding your mind back into the present moment, back to focusing on your breathing, you’re creating a new pathway in your mind.
 You’re training your brain to be able to draw your focus back into the present.
-To observe the thoughts, and choose not to think them!
-This helps you to focus more clearly, on more than just your breathing.
+To observe the thoughts and choose not to think them!
+This helps you to focus more clearly on more than just your breathing.

 So, as thoughts come up, notice that they surfaced, then turn your attention back to the breath.
 Even in a short 10-minute guided meditation, you may need to do this time and time again.
 Each time it happens, try not to judge the thoughts or yourself for getting distracted.
 This will only lead to more thoughts!
 Instead, take a deep breath in, and focus on that slow inhalation.
-Let it go, and feel the air leaving your lungs.
+Let it go and feel the air leaving your lungs.
 Just like that, you’re back in the present moment!

 5. Releasing expectations

 How do you feel at the end of your 10-minute guided meditation?
-Maybe you feel more calm, or perhaps you feel stressed still.
+Maybe you feel calmer, or perhaps you feel stressed still.
 Maybe today your mind wouldn’t quiet down and all you thought about the entire time was what you need to finish up at work.
 Or, instead, perhaps not one single thought came up the entire time!
 No matter how you feel at the end of your practice, try to reserve judgement.
 The purpose of this daily practice isn’t to suddenly be able to live in the present moment all the time.
-Instead it’s to actively choose to bring yourself back to presence, over and over again, whatever the present moment looks like.
+Instead, it’s to actively choose to bring yourself back to presence, over and over again, whatever the present moment looks like.

 6. Moving forward